cocoaheads/raleigh/Speakers.md

 ### Duration

-Since we are changing the format a little to the 3 shorter talks, our timing is more important than in the past.
-Each session should last, at most, 30 minutes including any Q&A. As usual, we'll be doing the NSDrinking "after-party", so if people have more detailed questions we can direct them to asking online or over a beer.
+Since we are changing the format a little to the 2 shorter talks, our timing is more important than in the past.
+Each session should last, at most, 30 minutes.
+It's okay to stretch a little for any Q&A, but still should be no longer than 45 minutes.
+As usual, we'll be doing the NSDrinking "after-party", so if people have more detailed questions we can direct them to asking online or over a beer.

 ### Slides